garrandall/popular-music-data/tracks/if-i-ruled-the-world-nas.md

   ranking_list: Billboard Hot 100
   start_date: '1996-11-02'
 ---
-Oooh oooh, oooooooooooooooohhhhhhhh!
+Oh ohoh!
 The struggles of life!
 (Life!)
-Oooh, oooh, oooh, da da da da da da!
+Oh, ohohoh da da da da da!
 (Everything I ever wanted) Oh, oh (Yeah Yeah!)
 Do do do do do do!
 (Yeah!
 My life, so real)